 The state Plant SEVMASH is a well-equipped shipbuilding complex located in Severodvinsk that builds and repairs submarine.
 Initially known as Shipyard No. 402, the State Unitary Enterprise "Proizvodstvennoye Ob´edineniye "Severnoye Mashinostroitelnoe Predpriyatiye" [Sevmashpredpriyatie] is commonly known as Sevmash - Severnoye [Northern] Mashinebuilding Enterprise.
 Sevmash built the K-3 (called "Leninskiy Komsomol"), which was the first Soviet nuclear powered submarine.

 Russian nuclear submarine production is now centered at Sevmash.
-As of mid-1998 three nuclear-powered submarines were under construction: the first fourth-generation strategic Borei-class ballistic submarine; a Severodvinsk-class "multi purpose" prototype submarine, and one Akula-class attack submarine.
-The Yuri Dolgoruki, the first of the Borei-class strategic ballistic missile submarines, is intended to replace the obsolete submarines being dismantled with Nunn-Lugar funds.
-It will have about half the displacement of the giant Typhoon, while carrying 20 SLBMs.
-The fourth-generation Project 885 Severodvinsk, which was laid down on 21 December 1993, is the follow-on to the Akula class of multipurpose nuclear attack submarine.
+At least two classes of nuclear-powered submarines are under construction: the fourth-generation strategic Borei-class ballistic submarine, and the Severodvinsk-class "multi purpose" submarine.
+The Borei-class strategic ballistic missile submarines are intended to replace the obsolete submarines being dismantled with Nunn-Lugar funds.
+It has about half the displacement of the giant Typhoon, while carrying 20 SLBMs.
+The fourth-generation Project 885 Severodvinsk, the first of which was laid down on 21 December 1993, is the follow-on to the Akula class of multipurpose nuclear attack submarine.

 Workers at SevMash built Russia's Typhoon-class subs, the world's largest.
 Sevmash is engaged in the work of cutting up and dismantling Russian strategic nuclear missile-carrier submarines, including those of the Typhoon class.
 US officials awarded a contract on 02 September 1999 to SevMash for the dismantlement of a Typhoon-class submarine.
 Presiouvsly submarines were being only at the Zvyozdochka plant, located across the bay from Sevmash.